-- Readout and workout tracking is both highly advanced and user friendly.
+- Readout and workout tracking is both highly advanced and user-friendly.
 Never wonder about intensity, heart rate, duration, strokes, etc. as they’re all recorded for you!

-In fact, the XTERRA performance monitor is probably the best one in our review and clearly displays time, distance, strokes/min, count, calories, heart rate, watts, level and a graphic showing resistance over time.
-In addition to all the information, it has 10 pre-loaded and highly effective workouts that will help you target anything from strength, to weight loss, to cardio.
+In fact, the XTERRA performance monitor is probably the best one in our review and clearly displays time, distance, strokes/min, count, calories, heart rate, watts, level, and a graphic showing resistance over time.
+In addition to all the information, it has 10 pre-loaded and highly effective workouts that will help you target anything from strength to weight loss, to cardio.

 If none of the above options are quite right for you, let’s talk about some criteria that you’ll want to think about when you’re looking at other rowing machines for heavy people and making your decision.

-Readout: Most rowing machines come with a digital readout that records strokes, distance, resistance, etc. If you are looking for specific metrics or specific app compatibility be sure to check before purchasing.
+Most rowing machines come with a digital readout that records strokes, distance, resistance, etc. If you are looking for specific metrics or specific app compatibility be sure to check before purchasing.

-Maintenance: All rowing machines require some level of maintenance so, if that sounds disagreeable, look for options that require oiling and maintenance once a month or less.
+All rowing machines require some level of maintenance so, if that sounds disagreeable, look for options that require oiling and maintenance once a month or less.

-High Capacity Rowing Machine or Elliptical
+Heavy Duty Rowing Machine vs Elliptical

-If you are facing a decision between a high capacity rowing machine or an elliptical, let me make it easy for you.
+If you are facing a decision between a high-capacity rowing machine or an elliptical, let me make it easy for you.
 Get the rowing machine.

 - Rowing recruits more joints and, therefore, more muscle fibers.

 - Rowing is more versatile.
 You can get a cardio workout or a strength workout depending on your adjustments.
-Because of an elliptical’s motions, it doesn’t let you move in a way that use your leg or arm strength.
+Because of an elliptical’s motions, it doesn’t let you move in a way that uses your leg or arm strength.